 Despite the Bayswater Sulguni being the ‘real’ thing, it didn’t seem salty enough.
 One wants a stretchy mozzarella type cheese with a high salt content.
 Ottolenghi’s solution of a mixture of feta, ricotta and halloumi did taste very authentic.
 However I disagree with one aspect of his recipe: brushing the dough with egg before baking.
 It wasn’t like that in Georgia, in fact the circular version had almost a thin flakey dough encasing the very salty cheese.
 So it’s still not right but we are getting there!

-(Tweaked) Jerusalem Khachapuri recipe250g strong white flour
+(Tweaked) Jerusalem Khachapuri recipe

 10g quick acting dried yeast or 20g fresh yeast

 110g plain yoghurt